bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ### Q: Any known bugs?

 A: *Yes*.
 This literally steals Dorn's TOB quest & alters the content so Lunia can be accessed without him.
 That means, if you have Dorn in your party, the quest **won't start**.
-And, if the mod is installed, then Dorn's normal quest won't fuction as intended. *Please* don't install this if you intend to use him as a companion.|
+And, if the mod is installed, then Dorn's normal quest won't function as intended. *Please* don't install this if you intend to use him as a companion.

 ### Q: So would this break custom companion interjections?